 The idea behind pain management is to turn existing with chronic pain into living with chronic pain.

-There is no one universal approach offered by pain management programmes, who instead have at their disposal a wide range of treatments and multi-disciplinary support, which to a certain degree they can use to tailor therapy to the individual.
-Whilst a programme will usually be coordinated by a consultant in pain medicine, the patient will also receive input from physiotherapists, occupational therapists and psychologists.
+There is no one universal approach offered by pain management programmes, who instead have at their disposal a wide range of treatments and multi-disciplinary support, which to a certain degree, they can use to tailor therapy to the individual.
+A consultant in pain medicine coordinates the programme, with input from physiotherapists, occupational therapists and psychologists.

 As they cannot ‘cure’ the patient’s pain, the role of the pain clinic is best summarised as supporting a patient in developing self-help skills to control and relieve their pain.
-It is hoped that through these coping strategies, the patient will experience an overall improvement in their quality of life.
+Hopefully, through these coping strategies, the patient will experience an overall improvement in their quality of life.

 Most large hospitals run pain management programmes.
-In addition to the more common outpatient approach, a few centres are equipped to offer inpatient programmes.
-The advantage of inpatient pain management is that for a limited period, usually between two and four weeks, both the patient and the multi-disciplinary team are focused entirely on working together to develop coping strategies.
-This is often more difficult and therefore less successful when attending as an outpatient once a week over the course of a number of weeks or months.
+In addition to the more common outpatient approach, a few centres offer inpatient programmes.
+The advantage of inpatient pain management is that for a limited period, usually between two and four weeks, both the patient and the multi-disciplinary team focus entirely on working together in developing coping strategies.
+This is invariably more difficult and, therefore, less successful when attending as an outpatient once a week over the course of a number of weeks or months.

-BLB Solicitors have been hugely successful in arranging funding for clients to attend these residential programmes.
-However, we are also conscious of the potential for ‘crash and burn‘ following attendance on such a programme.
+As specialist CRPS solicitors, BLB Solicitors have been hugely successful in arranging funding for clients to attend these residential programmes during their CRPS compensation claim.
+It is also important to be conscious of the potential for ‘crash and burn‘ following attendance on such a programme.

 Spinal Cord Stimulation